abhitejdivi5/Ab-s-Analog-and-Mixed-signal/1. Amplifiers/A. 5T_Two_Stage_Fully_Diif_CM.md

 </p>

 Observations
-- Adding R<sub>c</sub> introduces an additional pole p₃ and shifts the zero z₁ from RHP to LHP.
 - p₁ and p₂ remain approximately the same.
 - The phase margin improves due to zero cancellation or its shift toward the LHP.
 - make sure R<sub>c</sub> limited by `1/Gm2`